 A process of designing a database schema in accordance with a series of so-called normal forms.
 The design requires skillful balance among data redundancy, data integrity, performance and etc.

 A class of relational database management systems that seek to provide the scalability of NoSQL systems for online transaction processing (OLTP) workloads while maintaining the ACID guarantees of a traditional database system.
 This emerges from the NoSQL movement which advocates scalability over classic ACID guarantees.
 And only after hard learned lessons, people realize the merits of the old wisdom and add ACID to the NoSQL, thus resulting in NewSQL.

-A key subsytem in relational database to determine the efficient way to execute a given query in a timely fashion.
-It tranforms an input SQL query into an executable query plan.
+A key subsystem in relational database to determine the efficient way to execute a given query in a timely fashion.
+It transforms an input SQL query into an executable query plan.
 Most mainstream databases use the cost-based optimizer (CBO) which determines the best query by calculating the cost of many factors such I/O speed, number of rows to be accessed etc. Because the cost is an estimate, and also the plan needs to be generated in a timely fashion, thus the optimizer can not permutate all possible plans and pick the optimal plan.

 A standard API for accessing database management systems.
-Its current usage is more limited to Microsoft ecosystems beause other programming environments employ different but similar standard API (like JDBC for Java, database/sql for Golang).
+Its current usage is more limited to Microsoft ecosystems because other programming environments employ different but similar standard API (like JDBC for Java, database/sql for Golang).